nityaak5/nityaak5.github.io/_pages/blog.md

 layout: single
 permalink: /blog/
 ---

-Welcome to the blog.
-Posts here cover updates, notes, and reflections.
-Use the filters to jump to what you need.
+I write about tech, lifestyle and everything in between.
+Use filters to jump to what you wish to read.

 <div class="filter-chip-bar" id="blog-filter">
   <button class="filter-chip is-active" data-filter="all">All</button>